Atmosphere of Earth: Thermosphere

 The thermosphere is the second-highest layer of Earth's atmosphere.
 It extends from the mesopause (which separates it from the mesosphere) at an altitude of about 80 km up to the thermopause at an altitude range of 500–1000 km.
 The height of the thermopause varies considerably due to changes in solar activity.
+The passage of the dusk and dawn solar terminator creates background density perturbations up to a factor of two through this layer, forming a dominant feature in this region.
 Because the thermopause lies at the lower boundary of the exosphere, it is also referred to as the exobase.
-The lower part of the thermosphere, from 50 to 600 km above Earth's surface, contains the ionosphere.
+Overlapping the thermosphere, from 50 to 600 km above Earth's surface, is the ionosphere – a region of enhanced plasma density.

 The temperature of the thermosphere gradually increases with height and can rise as high as 1,500 C, though the gas molecules are so far apart that its temperature in the usual sense is not very meaningful.
+This temperature increase is caused by absorption of ionizing UV and X-ray emission from the Sun.
 The air is so rarefied that an individual molecule (of oxygen, for example) travels an average of 1 km between collisions with other molecules.
 Although the thermosphere has a high proportion of molecules with high energy, it would not feel hot to a human in direct contact, because its density is too low to conduct a significant amount of energy to or from the skin.

 This layer is completely cloudless and free of water vapor.
-However, non-hydrometeorological phenomena such as the aurora borealis and aurora australis are occasionally seen in the thermosphere.
-The International Space Station orbits in this layer, between 370 and 460 km.
-It is this layer where many of the satellites orbiting the earth are present.
+However, non-hydrometeorological phenomena such as the aurora borealis and aurora australis are occasionally seen in the thermosphere at an altitude of around 100 km.
+The colors of the aurora are linked to the properties of the atmosphere at the altitude they occur.
+The most common is the green aurora, which comes from atomic oxygen in the 1S state, and occurs at altitudes from 120 to 400 km.
+The International Space Station orbits in the thermosphere, between 370 and 460 km.
+It is this layer where many of the satellites orbiting the Earth are present.